zrothauser/all-in-one-event-calendar/readme.txt

 == Description ==

-><strong>Support considerations:</strong> Due to very limited resources (only one support person) the purpose of the WorPress.org support forum is mainly to capture bugs while checking it daily for severe issues.
-Still, we're doing our best to debug and troubleshoot  users subscribed to Core+, paid add-ons and free customers, in that order with an expected response of up to 7 days or more.
-Please read our [sticky post](https://wordpress.org/support/topic/read-this-first-welcome-to-all-in-one-event-calendar-support-forum?replies=1) before creating a new support thread.
+><strong>Note on support:</strong> The purpose of the [support forum](https://wordpress.org/support/plugin/all-in-one-event-calendar) is to capture bugs, but we need to set the expectation that troubleshooting  issues can take up to one week or more, having a very small team (1 support person).
+Please read our [sticky](https://wordpress.org/support/topic/read-this-first-welcome-to-all-in-one-event-calendar-support-forum) post before creating a new support thread and [vote/raise](http://ideas.time.ly/) ideas here.
 >
-> Please check-out our [Hub and Pro hosted plans](http://time.ly/products) for many extra features and 24h to 48h response time via "Get Help" feature inside the plugin.
+> Please check-out our [Hub and Pro hosted plans](http://time.ly/products) for many extra features and prioritized support.

 The [All-in-One Event Calendar](http://time.ly/) from [Timely](http://time.ly/) is a beautiful way to list your events in